mwaldmann94/PullTreasuryRates/README.md

 # PullTreasuryRates
-API in python to pull US Treasury Rates
+Webscrape in python to retrieve US Treasury Rates